Last Updated on May 4, 2022 by Anna Baumann

 Once our thyroid is gone or radiated, we’re put on drugs to speed things back up.
 Doctors claim it’s easier to manage these.
 But good luck finding the perfect dose.
 We’re either back to trembling with a racing heart or falling asleep standing up.

 The thyroid affects every single cell and system in our body.
 So it makes sense that everything goes completely haywire when it’s either under attack or gone altogether.
-It’s really no wonder that we’re feeling anxious!
+It’s really no wonder that we feel anxious!

 Talk to your Doctor.

 A lot of Graves patients take anti-anxiety medications along with their thyroid medications.
-Ask your doctor if this would be the best thing for you.
+Talk to your doctor and make the best decision for you.
+It’s sad that there’s still a stigma around taking medication for anxiety.
+Don’t let it stop you from feeling good.

 Are you living with Graves Disease and anxiety?
 Comment below if you’d like to share your experience.
 You can also join my FACEBOOK GROUP to get support and chat with fellow Gravesters.